 Julia Scott has 7 years’ experience in EMDR and is trained to level 3 of 3.
 She is a member of the EMDR Association, UK & Ireland and attends regular supervision, peer groups and workshops.
 She is working towards accreditation as an EMDR practitioner.

 Julia offers EMDR for the treatment of trauma symptoms, anxiety, panic attacks, phobias and performance anxiety.
 If you are struggling with any of the above, or if you are experiencing current difficulties as a consequence of a past distressing event, please ask about EMDR.
-You can read more about EMDR on Julia’s Trauma Therapy website.
+You can read more about EMDR on Julia’s EMDR website.